Deregulation: Argentina

 Argentina underwent heavy economic deregulation, privatization, and had a fixed exchange rate during the Menem administration (1989–1999).
 In December 2001, Paul Krugman compared Enron with Argentina, claiming that both were experiencing economic collapse due to excessive deregulation.
 Two months later, Herbert Inhaber claimed that Krugman confused correlation with causation, and neither collapse was due to excessive deregulation.

-Deregulation again become a focus point of Javier Milei presidency since 2023 by reducing the government intervention and simplifying bureaucracy from repealing rent control to liberalizing the communication sector.
+Deregulation again became a focus point of Javier Milei's presidency since 2023 by reducing government intervention and simplifying bureaucracy from repealing rent control to liberalizing the communication sector.
 Deregulation and State Transformation Minister Federico Sturzenegger has stated in 2025 that there will be more red tape cuts in 2025 which include lowering tax to imported cars and cut electric car regulations.
 The deregulation policies so far has stabilized the economy for the first time with balanced budget and controlled inflation.

 Australia

 Having announced a wide range of deregulatory policies, Labor Prime Minister Bob Hawke announced the policy of "Minimum Effective Regulation" in 1986.
 This introduced now-familiar requirements for "regulatory impact statements", but compliance by governmental agencies took many years.
 The labor market under the Hawke/Keating governments operated under the Prices and Incomes Accord.
 In the mid-90s John Howard's Liberal Party began deregulation of the labor market with the Workplace Relations Act 1996, going much further in 2005 through its WorkChoices policy.
 However, this was reversed under the following Rudd Labor government.